A guest posting by Eric Shanower

 |May Yohe, circa 1899, at that time still a popular actress.|

 One of her long string of husbands was Lord Francis Hope, whom she married in 1894.
 By 1901 Yohe had frittered away Hope’s fortune so that he had to sell the Hope Diamond to pay his debts, and they divorced in 1902.
-More husbands as well as more stage roles followed.
+More husbands, as well as more stage roles, followed.
 By 1906 Yohe’s career was in steep decline.
 Her singing voice was as tarnished as her reputation.
-But her name was still recognizable to theatre-goers.
+But theatre-goers still recognized her name.

 |Newspaper advertisement for the Berkeley Theatre run of Mamzelle Champagne.|

 It didn’t work.
-The entire production was a disaster.
+The entire production proved a disaster.
 The audience found The Day Before laughable, and the press found it tasteless, outrageous, and disgraceful.
-Director Lionel Lawrence, who was expected to be a witness in Harry Thaw’s upcoming murder trial, reported that he’d received a letter from Robert Turnbull of the New York District Attorney’s office.
+Director Lionel Lawrence, widely expected as a witness in Harry Thaw’s upcoming murder trial, reported that he’d received a letter from Robert Turnbull of the New York District Attorney’s office.
 The letter purportedly threatened to serve Lawrence with an injunction to stop any performance of The Day Before, claiming that it was designed to stir up sentiment for Thaw.

 |The Day Before was evidently both offensive in its subject matter and ridiculous in its execution.|

 As intolerant as was the reaction to The Day Before, the reaction to the revived Mamzelle Champagne was even worse.
 The few reviews that even took notice of the show were far from kind.
 The reviewer for Brooklyn Life declared it a “hash of nonsense.”
 The New York Tribune ridiculed it thus: